(Updated March 2018) by Lee Martin MSc RD

 Line a shallow 20cm baking tin with baking parchment.

 Roughly chop the dried fruits and nuts and add to a large bowl.
-To these, add the oats and sugar.

 In a pan, gently melt the butter and golden syrup and when liquid, add to the oats mixture.
 Mix thoroughly.